 Keeping Organic Strong: Changes in organic regulations and farming practice

-Written comments are due by 11:59pm ET April 1st, 2022, as well as registration for Oral Comments.
+Written comments are due by 11:59pm ET September 29th, 2022, as well as registration for Oral Comments.
 (Oral Comment sign-ups fill up fast) Sign up for Oral Comments here.

 Meeting dates are:

 Where?
-The NOSB Fall Meeting 2022 will be held live online, instead of in-person.
-The meeting access information links will be posted in early October and can be found here.
+The NOSB Fall Meeting 2022 will be held in-person in Sacramento CA. The meeting access information links will be posted in early October and can be found here.